 The drug should be used with caution in patients who consume substantial quantities of alcohol and/or have a past history of liver disease.
 Active liver disease or unexplained transaminase elevations are contraindications to the use of lovastatin.

-As with other lipid-lowering agents, moderate (less than three times the upper limit of normal) elevations of serum transaminases have been reported following therapy with Mevacor (see ADVERSE REACTIONS).
+Moderate (less than three times the upper limit of normal) elevations of serum transaminases have been reported following therapy with Mevacor (see ADVERSE REACTIONS).
 These changes appeared soon after initiation of therapy with Mevacor, were often transient, were not accompanied by any symptoms and interruption of treatment was not required.

 Lovastatin may elevate creatine phosphokinase and transaminase levels (see WARNINGS and ADVERSE REACTIONS).
 This should be considered in the differential diagnosis of chest pain in a patient on therapy with lovastatin.